microsoft/psi-samples/Samples/LinuxWebcamWithAudioSample/README.md

 this.pipeline.RunAsync();
 ```

 Once the pipeline has started running, it will continue capturing video and audio and displaying the frames in the window as previously described until the `this.pipeline` object is disposed.
-We therefore need to call the `Pipeline.Dispose` method in the window's `Closing` handler, which will be invoked when the user closes the window.
+We therefore need to call the `Pipeline.Dispose` method in the window's `DeleteEvent` handler, which will be invoked when the user closes the window.

 ```csharp
 this.pipeline.Dispose();